Clothes (1920 film): Plot

-As described in a film magazine, Olivia Sherwood (Tell), an orphan whose supposed father has left her nothing but a block of worthless mining stock, spends a fortune on clothes, her greatest weakness.
-Arnold West (Chadwick), who pays Olivia her income, deceives her into thinking the money is hers, scheming and hoping that one day Olivia will be his, whether he marries her or not.
+As described in a film magazine, Olivia Sherwood, an orphan whose supposed father has left her nothing but a block of worthless mining stock, spends a fortune on clothes, her greatest weakness.
+Arnold West, who pays Olivia her income, deceives her into thinking the money is hers, scheming and hoping that one day Olivia will be his, whether he marries her or not.
 However, Arnold's income dwindles so fast that he is forced to tell Olivia that her income is much smaller than she thinks it is and that she will have to go slow.
-Mrs. Cathcart (Tilbury) advises Olivia to marry as the simplest and easiest way to settle the matter, but to marry a wealthy man.
-That man is Richard Burbank (Kent), a wealthy Canadian visiting relatives in New York.
+Mrs. Cathcart advises Olivia to marry as the simplest and easiest way to settle the matter, but to marry a wealthy man.
+That man is Richard Burbank, a wealthy Canadian visiting relatives in New York.
 Olivia meets him at an affair, and immediately he is in love.
 A week later he proposes to her in a roundabout way, and by the time he is through hemming and hawing, in walks Arnold.
 Richard says that he will be back in an hour and Olivia should be alone.
 Arnold attempts to press his attentions on Olivia, but she repulses him.
 He then tells her that she is marrying Richard for money, but that he is more honorable than she as he tells the truth.
 Arnold apologizes for his hasty words and leaves.
 Arnold returns, but now Olivia is thinking of the error of her ways, so she refuses him.
 Arnold, wishing to disillusion Richard, cunning arranges for him to be at his house when Olivia calls on him for a business matter.
 Richard naturally thinks the worse of her.
 Several days later Olivia learns that the stock her father left her is worthless.
 Arnold, who has been drinking, tells her that he has been keeping her, and unless she comes to him, he will tell everyone plus a little imagination.
 She shrinks from him in horror and slowly climbs the stairs, and he lurches after her.
 At the top step he lunges at her, but she fearfully dodges, and the momentum of this upsets him and he falls down the stairs.
 Richard, having heard everything, rushes to her side and forgives her.